rgudkoff/Rodnix/README.md

 - Use **x86_64 as the primary target**, with a Multiboot2 32-bit entry stub
 - Separate **architecture-independent core** from **arch-specific code**
 - Gradually **move drivers out of the kernel** to reduce attack surface
+- Build a **Fabric** layer for buses/devices/drivers/services (driver matching and device lifecycle)
 - Favor **explicit design over hidden magic**
 - Provide a solid foundation for future experimentation (SMP, userspace, microkernel concepts)